Guild of One-Name Studies

 The study started in earnest following the construction of my family tree based on names and dates written by my great grandfather in the back of an 1874 Sussex edition of Kelly's Directory.
 This was followed in 1988 by membership of several family history societies to verify and expand the tree.
 A trip to Dorset enabled contact with a cousin who had photographs and knowledge of the family leading back to the eighteenth century.
 Building on this, a visit to the Dorchester records office when original parish records were still able to be viewed provided a further generation back living in Long Bredy in 1759.
 That was as far back as I could prove and therefore was the point at which the wider search started.

 The most common early variants of the Hounsell surname appear to be Hownsell and Hounsel.
 There are many other spellings which are either misinterpretations or transcription errors.
 Hansell is usually a separate surname but examples have been found used in error for Hounsell.
 There appears to be one exception where Joseph Gale Hounsell emigrated to Australia and changed his surname to Hansell.

-The name was understood in my family to have originated from the Huguenots but research has shown that Hounsells were already established well established in Dorset in the sixteenth century.
+The name was understood in my family to have originated from the Huguenots but research has shown that Hounsells were already well established in Dorset in the sixteenth century.